aimms/documentation/webui/quick-start.rst

 .. image:: images/transnet-joint-7_v470.png
     :align: center

+These changes lead to a WebUI as the one illustrated in the very beginning of this documentation section.

 The final result
 ----------------

-These changes lead to a WebUI as the one illustrated in the very beginning of this documentation section.
-Moreover, other visualizations are possible as well.
+In the created WebUI various other visualizations of the same data are possible as well.
 For example, if the type of the table for UnitCosts is changed to tree-map and the indexes are swapped in the order (c,f), then the final WebUI may look like in this picture:

 .. image:: images/transnet-overview-2_v470.png
     :align: center